paultopia/quantitative-methods-for-lawyers/readme.md

 ## Introduction

 This is a course, to be taught by [Paul Gowder](https://gowder.io) (me) in the Spring of 2019 at the University of Iowa College of Law.
+It now has the unofficial name (and website) [Sociological Gobbledygook](http://sociologicalgobbledygook.com), in (dis)honor of Chief Justice Roberts and his proud innumeracy, the disinspiration for the course.

 The course is currently in the early stages of development, and I have decided to open source it in order to borrow from the wisdom of the wonderful legal technology and legal data community.